volkanalkilic/Mqtt-File-Uploader/Readme.md

 # MqttFileUploader

-MqttFileUploader is a .NET Core command-line application that watches a local directory for changes and uploads new or modified files to an MQTT broker.
+Mqtt File Uploader is a Cross-platform .NET Core command-line application that watches local directories for changes and uploads new or modified files to an MQTT broker.

 ## Features

-* Watch a local directory for new or modified files
+* Watch multiple local directory for new or modified files
 * Upload files to an MQTT broker
+* Support MQTT versions **5.0, 3.1.****1, and 3.1**
 * Compress files with GZip before uploading
 * Support for disabling `Created`, `Changed`, and `Deleted` events
 * Configuration settings can be specified in a TOML file